HazelHS/ColourPicker/README.md

 Im partially colourblind (protanopia) and needed a utility for pixel art, which works best with shading between complementary colours.
 Naturally, my eyes are unreliable enough that picking them out manually is ... inadvisable.
 So I made this colour wheel that will automatically pick out the complementary colour to which ever colour is clicked on, and display a gradient shifting colour palette from chosen colour to the complementary colour.
-With some extra fine tuning for gradient curves, hue shifting and shading etc. All of which can be export as a palette (.gpl format, you can open it with notepad)
+With some extra fine tuning for gradient curves, hue shifting and shading etc. All of which can be export as a palette (.gpl format, you can open it with notepad).
 This was all just a quick afternoon, mostly chatbpt generated spaghetti mess but it works well enough for my needs and thought I may as well share it.